 Users can share searches with other users who share the same role.
 Searches are shared nationally, however.
-In the future, ACL and/or the SHIP TA Center will create searches to share nationally.
+ACL and the SHIP TA Center have created multiple shared searches across all user role levels.
 This is where you will access them.